ctlab/GADMA/docs/source/user_manual/hands_on.rst

 Example 3
 -----------

-We didn't specify AFS size or labels for populations, they are taken automatically from the input file.
+We did not specify AFS size or labels for populations, they are taken automatically from the input file.
 We can see a parameter file of our run in the ``gadma_output/param_file``.

 .. code-block:: none